whyoleg/ffi-kotlin/README.md

    (not sure, what is the best workflow here regarding portability and cross-compilation)
 4. somehow package it - both per OS+ARCH and single artifact for all OSs

+For Android everything is the same but building and packaging is not a problem as NDK is able to cross-compile and AAR format supports distributing shared libraries for multiple architectures

 TODO:

 * requires compiler to build JNI library - how to set up it properly to support different OSs?
 * is it possible to use K/N provided clang with cross-compile possibilities here?
 * replace ByteBuffers with Unsafe but with safe fallback to ByteBuffers if Unsafe is not available (similar to how netty handles it)

-#### Android+JNI

-Same as JVM+JNI,
-but building and packaging is not a problem as NDK is able to cross-compile and AAR format supports distributing shared libraries for multiple architectures

-TODO:

 * somehow fix duplicating service in resources for android

 #### WASM/JS